aws-ia/standards-terraform/content/standards/_index.en.md

 It is OK to define a `awscc` `user_agent` block in a module because these are appended to the provider block inherited from the root module.

-## General HCL Configuration Guidelines:
+## General HCL Configuration Guidelines

 ### **Resource Meta Name**